4naama/navigen-go/docs/navigen-spec.md

 Notes:
 • “Blocked” means no real analytics data is returned under any circumstance.
-• Blocked Dash requests MUST render either:
+• When Dash is blocked due to ownership state, the App must guide the user via:
-    - the Access-Required Interstitial (Appendix E), or
+    - the “Owner settings” modal (when entry originated from an LPM), or
-    - redirect to Demo Dash (example analytics), depending on entry point.
-• Demo Dash is non-location-specific and never displays real LPM data.
+    - the Owner Recovery page (when Dash is opened directly without LPM context).
+• Example Dash locations are permitted only when explicitly flagged (Section 8.3.1.1).
-• Promo QR customer flows remain accessible regardless of ownership state;
+• Promo QR customer flows remain accessible regardless of ownership state.
-  ownership never blocks customer-facing promotions.
 • Backend-only operations (redeem validation, billing) are never gated by UI state.

 When Dash access is blocked for an unowned LPM: